IBM/cp4waiops-samples/aiops-cognos-analytics/schemas/README.md

 ```
 You should see a row for every alert and incident that has been created or updated based on the policy conditions and triggers.

-Now you're all set to create reports in Cognos Analytics.
+Now you're all set to create reports in IBM Cognos Analytics.
 See AIOps product documentation on how set up the data server connection and import data.

 ## Removing